LSTM: A Search Space Odyssey: Evaluation Setup

 \section{Evaluation Setup}

-The focus of our study is to compare different LSTM variants, and not to achieve state-of-the-art results.
+The focus of our study is to empirically compare different LSTM variants, and not to achieve state-of-the-art results.
 Therefore, our experiments are designed to keep the setup simple and the comparisons fair.
 The vanilla LSTM is used as a baseline and evaluated together with eight of its variants.
-Each variant adds, removes or modifies the baseline in exactly one aspect, which allows to isolate their effect.
-Three different datasets from different domains are used to account for cross-domain variations.
+Each variant adds, removes, or modifies the baseline in exactly one aspect, which allows to isolate their effect.
+They are evaluated on three different datasets from different domains to account for cross-domain variations.

-Since hyperparameter space is large and impossible to traverse completely, random search was used in order to obtain the best-performing hyperparameters \cite{Bergstra2012} for every combination of variant and dataset.
-Thereafter, all analyses focused on the 10\% best performing trials for each variant and dataset (\autoref{sec:variant-comparison}), making the results representative for the case of reasonable hyperparameter tuning efforts.
+For fair comparison, the setup needs to be similar for each variant.
+Different variants might require different settings of hyperparameters to give good performance, and we are interested in the best performance that can be achieved with each variant.
+For this reason we chose to tune the hyperparameters like learning rate or amount of input noise individually for each variant.
+Since hyperparameter space is large and impossible to traverse completely, random search was used in order to obtain good-performing hyperparameters \cite{Bergstra2012} for every combination of variant and dataset.
 Random search was also chosen for the added benefit of providing enough data for analyzing the general effect of various hyperparameters on the performance of each LSTM variant (\autoref{sec:hyper-impact}).